telehash/telehash.github.io/v3/mesh.md

 Mesh Network
 ============

-A mesh network consists of one or more links, which are active encrypted sessions between two endpoints over any transport.
-Each endpoint is identified with a unique hashname, the fingerprint of it's public key(s).
-A mesh is private to each endpoint, which has complete control over what links it accepts.
+A mesh network consists of one or more links, which are active [encrypted sessions](e3x/) between two endpoints over any [transport](transports/).
+Each endpoint is identified with a unique [hashname](hashname/), the fingerprint of it's public key(s).
+A mesh is private to each endpoint, which has complete control over what links it accepts, there is no automatic sharing of any link state to any other link.

+The details for a link are often stored or exchanged in [json](json.md) or as a [URI](uri.md), and the links are established and maintained via [handshakes](e3x/handshake.md).

-[Channels](channels/) are used to create a mesh and run common services over it:
+Once a link is up, [channels](channels/) are used to run common services over it:

   * peer: request connection to an endpoint from a router
   * connect: incoming connection request relayed